pn4github/GraphInvariants/README.md

 # GraphInvariants
-A wolfram Mathematica computation of several important graph invariants
+A Wolfram Mathematica computation of several important graph invariants